-An even simpler solution, for small amounts of leaves, is to stuff them into sturdy garbage sacks.
-Squash the leaves right down into the sack, tie it shut, and puncture it several times with a garden fork.
-Pop the sacks somewhere out of the way where they will remain undisturbed for a couple of years.
+- Finally, an even simpler solution, for small amounts of leaves, is to stuff them into black trash bags.
+Squash the leaves right down into the sack, moisten them and tie it shut.
+Puncture it several times with a garden fork.
+Pop the sacks somewhere out of the way for a year or two.

 How to Use Leaf Mold

 1. Improve soil.
 Within two to three years, your leaves should have rotted down into dark, crumbly leaf mold.
 Spread it thickly on the soil surface and lightly fork it in.
 Beneficial soil organisms will then incorporate it fully into the soil.
 Leaf mold will enhance any soil type, improving drainage in heavy clay soils and helping to retain moisture in light, sandy soils.

 Unlike raw leaves, it will not steal nitrogen from the plants around it, so it’s safe to use in vegetable gardens and around annual flowers.
 You can also add it to new garden beds, use it instead of peat moss to lighten the soil in containers, use it to enhance the soil in a shade garden, or to improve any soil that’s too sandy or too heavy.